andrasmaroy/pconf/README.md

 ```

 ## Hierarchical configuration
 Pconf is designed to be used with multiple sources of configuration values with the user being able define the priority of each of these as a hierarchy.
 The supported sources described below can be setup in any order without any hardcoded defaults.
 Priority meaning if a configuration key appears in multiple sources the value from the sources higher up in the hierarchy takes precedence.
-The order in which the sources are attached defines the priority in the hierarchy.
+The order in which the sources are attached defines the priority in the hierarchy, source attached first take precedence.

 The available sources (more details about the below) in a sensible order:
 1. **overrides** - Loads data passed to it